ken-tune/cloud-watch-for-marklogic/README.md

 ### Debugging

 Run *python update-cloudwatch-metrics.py* with the --debug flag set and it will tell you what it's doing without actually doing it.
 In particular, run with the --setMetrics flag to see what values are being stored. *crontab -l* will show you that this is the flag used by the cron job.

+### System Metrics

+This package monitors MarkLogic metrics only.
+For infrastructure metrics such as memory usage consider using http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html or other web resources.